 If the patient alleges that a family member is stealing the medication, a toxicology screen must be ordered to confirm that the patient is not taking the prescribed narcotic.
 Theft of drugs by a third party is a crime and should be reported to the police.
 Advise the patient that the police will be contacted.
 Situations involving abuse of narcotics do not lend themselves to easy solutions.
-If you have a concern in this area, you should contact legal counsel at Mercado May-Skinner.
+If you have a concern in this area, you should contact legal counsel at MMS.

 Patients or Family Members Who Are Rude, Hostile, Abusive, or Threatening